dfinity/motoko/design/StableRegions.md

 Unlike the Rust design, vector entries can be populated out-of-order.

-### Special regions
+### Special (reserved) regions

-  - Region 0 -- "Reclaimed blocks" region that consists of blocks reclaimed from GC'd regions.
-  - Region 1 -- Anonymous region, for supporting the legacy API that we have today, which lacks `Region` values.
+  - Region 0 -- Anonymous region, for supporting the legacy API that we have today, which lacks `Region` values.
+  - Region 1 -- "Reclaimed blocks" region that consists of blocks reclaimed from GC'd regions.
+  - Regions 2-15 -- Future use by Motoko RTS (TBD).

 ### Overview of GC support (future work)